In This Article

 Potting and Repotting Peace Lilies

-Repot your peace lily in February or March, when the plant begins to grow new shoots before the spring growing season.
-A key for repotting is to go only one size up.
-Once the plant can fit inside a 10-inch pot, it most likely won't need larger pots in the future—simply begin pruning it and adding fresh soil to the same size pot rather than sizing up.
+Repot your peace lily in late winter when the plant begins to grow new shoots before the spring growing season.
+A key for repotting your plant is to go only one size up.
+Once the plant can fit inside a 10-inch pot, it most likely won't need larger pots in the future—simply begin pruning it and adding fresh soil to the same pot rather than sizing up.
 Make sure to choose a pot that has good drainage holes.
 Repotting is also the perfect time to divide your peace lily to make a new plant.

-If you're not in the mood to deal with soil, you'll be happy to know that you can grow your peace lilies in water with no soil whatsoever.
-Just use glass stones or pebbles in the bottom of your vase so that your peace lily’s roots can be submerged below the water line while the stems and leaves are above it.
+If you'd prefer not to use soil, you can also grow your peace lilies in water with no soil at all.
+Use glass stones or pebbles in the bottom of your vase so the plant’s roots stay submerged below the waterline while the stems and leaves remain above it.
 Doing this will keep the green portions of the plant from rotting.